German and Russian B BA (Full time) 2018 start

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more at the Careers website.Back to top

-You’ll spend your second year studying at the Institute of Russian Language and Culture at Moscow State University.
+You’ll spend your second year studying at institutes such as Moscow State University.

 You’ll benefit from expert instruction in intensive language classes, as well as optional seminars on topics such as history, grammar and Russian media.
 Of course, you’ll also have plenty of time outside the classroom to travel and explore the real Russia.